-When I like an author in a drippy, fangirl way, I feel obligated to appreciate all their work as a show of loyalty. *cough*Gaiman*cough* David Benioff’s City of Thieves is one of my Top Five so it hurts to say things like: “When the Nines Roll Over is inconsistent” and “Benioff doesn’t get credit for a diverse cast of characters if they all have the same voice”.
+When I like an author, I feel obligated to appreciate all their work as a show of loyalty.
+David Benioff’s City of Thieves is one of my Top Five so it hurts to say things like: “When the Nines Roll Over is inconsistent” and “Benioff doesn’t get credit for a diverse cast of characters if they all have the same voice”.
 I could say worse, but this man played a key role in fixing A Game of Thrones for its small screen adaptation.
 He is on my good side.
-[NOTE: I WROTE THE PREVIOUS TWO SENTENCES LONG BEFORE WATCHING THE FINAL SEASONS OF GAME OF THRONES.]
+[NOTE: I WROTE THE PREVIOUS TWO SENTENCES LONG BEFORE THE FINAL SEASONS OF GAME OF THRONES.]

 On a first read, this collection is fantastic.
 I was swept up in each story and excited by their quirkiness.
 Each has a simple premise, but all have some new angle.
 I’d have written this book a love letter, but it didn’t hold the same appeal when I re-read it ahead of this post.
 I noticed flaws I hadn’t noticed the first time when I’d been distracted by its novelty.

 (Please forgive the Kindle location numbers instead of proper page numbers.
 I’ll find a paper copy and update the review.
-If you know my posting history, you know that if I don’t hit PUBLISH in five minutes, it’ll be another month. :P)
+If you know my posting history, you know that if I don’t hit PUBLISH in five minutes, it’ll be another month.)

 There are some bright spots: